 - " The roles of saving, investment and the renminbi in rebalancing the Chinese economy" (with G Ma and R McCauley), Review of International Economics, vol 21, issue 1, January 2013, pp 72-84.

-- " Narrowing China's current account surplus" (with G Ma and R McCauley), in H McKay and L Song (eds), Rebalancing and sustaining growth in China, ANU E Press, The Australian National University, 2012.
+- " Narrowing China's current account surplus" (with G Ma and R McCauley), in H McKay and L Song (eds), Rebalancing and sustaining growth in China, The Australian National University Press, 2012, pp 65-91.